gregives/Twelvety/README.md

 <summary><strong><code>critical</code> transform</strong></summary>
 <br>

 The `critical` transform extracts and inlines critical-path CSS on every page using [critical](https://github.com/addyosmani/critical).
-Currently, the critical CSS is **not** removed from the linked CSS file(s), which means that some CSS may be laoded twice; I'm looking into a solution for this.
+Currently, the critical CSS is **not** removed from the linked CSS file(s), which means that some CSS may be loaded twice; I'm looking into a solution for this.

 ___